bearflying/QPRMSN/README.md

-# MSDNN
+# QPRMSN
 For the paper

-We update the network implementation if accepted
+We will update the network implementation if accepted